Kong/kongponents/docs/guide/usage.md

 import { createApp } from 'vue'
 import { KButton } from '@kong/kongponents'
 // Kongponents rely on vue-bind-once directive to work properly
-// Kongponents bundle it into the build so you won't have to install it
-// but you do need to register it import { BindOncePlugin } from 'vue-bind-once' import '@kong/kongponents/dist/style.css'
+// The Kongponents bundle includes the vue-bind-once package so you won't need to install it separately, but it does need to be registered import { BindOncePlugin } from 'vue-bind-once' import '@kong/kongponents/dist/style.css'
 // If using Vue-CLI and webpack, you can likely use